Skip to Content

 13 km/8 mi – the information office where you can get a stamp.
 They told me there that you can buy a Credential (Pilgrim’s Passport) at one of the newspaper (tabaco) kiosks nearby.
 If you still don’t have it you can inquire there and buy your Credential on the way.

-From 13 km/8 mi you walk along the coast all the way to Vila Cha.
+From 13 km/8 mi you walk along the coast to Vila Cha.
 There are plenty of cafes and restaurants and some supermarkets along the way.

 15 km/9,3 mi – the beginning of the boardwalks.
 From there on you walk almost entirely on boardwalks.